dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 > pushing specific buttons, triggering deja-vu and to keep those
 > people out of my life.

+What is described herein may constitute many, many warcrimes.
+The depressing reality of warcrimes is that, until there is real justice, a society seeks to insulate perpetrators of warcrimes at the expense of the victims.
+With the level of effort invested: YOU REALLY HAVE TO WONDER.

 <a name="memory-is-identity" />

 ### [Memory IS Identity](#memory-is-identity)